timon-schelling/portfolio-v1/content/blog/post-1.md

 draft: false
 ---

 ##### Here is my fist blog post.
-Yea I know German sucks... but as Jesus once sayd: "if you finaly get a blog post you sould apichiate it" or something like that i am not good at latin
+Yea I know German sucks... but as Jesus once said: "if you finally get a blog post you should apichiate it" or something like that i am not good at latin

 The following is an application for a software developer job that I would like to get as an employer.
 My humor is a mess I know...